erwanlr/Fingerprinter/README.md

 Usage: ruby ./fingerprinter.rb [options]
     -p, --proxy PROXY                                  Proxy to use during the fingerprinting --cookies-file, --cf FILE-PATH                 The cookies file to use during the fingerprinting -a, --app-name APPLICATION                         The application to fingerprint.
-Currently supported: wordpress, fckeditor, apacheicons, phpmyadmin, tinymce
+Currently supported: wordpress, fckeditor, apacheicons, phpmyadmin, tinymce, drupal
     -d, --db PATH-TO-DB                                Path to the db of the app-name -u, --update                                       Update the db of the app-name --show-unique-fingerprints, --suf VERSION      Output the unique file hashes for the given version of the app-name